What Is a Code Review? + How to Do Code Reviews at Scale

 What Is a Code Review?

 A code review is the process of examining code for quality.
-One or more developers who weren’t involved in authoring the changed code will review code changes to identify potential errors and suggest improvements.
-This can happen before or after the code changes are committed to the existing codebase.
+During a code review, one or more developers who weren’t involved in authoring the changed code will review code changes to identify potential errors and suggest improvements.
+The review can happen before or after the code changes are committed to the existing codebase.

 Why Are Code Reviews Important?